basho-labs/terraform-riak/README.md

 ### Destroying

 To destroy provisioned infrastructure, simply replace 'apply' with 'destroy' in the commands above.
-Run the command from the relevant `home` directory:
+Run the command from the relevant `working` subdirectory:

 ```bash
 $ cd [TR-HOME]/working/kv-2.0.6-rhel6